 My plates are to the right of the stove, so if I’m not using serving dishes for guests, I can easily place my food right from pan to plate without moving very far.

-I’ve been in my new home for less than two weeks and getting used to the new layout.
-I smile to myself when I reach for a glass where it had been in my old kitchen, knowing that adapting to the new space will somehow create a couple of new brain synapses.
+I quickly got used to the new layout.
+For a while, I used to reach for things where they had been in my old kitchen.
+But I would smile to myself, knowing that adapting to the new space will somehow create a couple of new brain synapses.
 A hidden bonus!

-I put a few photos up on my blog to show you the before and after.
-So far, it’s working well for me, and I’m sure as time passes I’ll be making some adjustments, but for now it’s all good.
-Painting needs doing and then finishing touches including a wall magnet for my cutlery and some greenery.
+If you’re curious to see the before and after, I put a few photos up on my blog .
+So far, it’s working well for me, and I’m sure as time passes I’ll be making some adjustments.

 Have you renovated or reworked your kitchen lately?
 If so, what do you especially like about your layout?
 Would you lay down floor mats near the sink and stove or leave it as is?
 Are there any feng shui elements I’m missing?
 All of your comments will be greatly appreciated for sure.